 Journal writing and drawing are other methods that can also help with anxiety in the classroom.
 Many people feel that writing in a journal about how they are feeling, or drawing any form of picture relaxes them and allows themselves to focus on something other than feeling anxious.

 For those that have anxiety or know someone who might be experiencing some form of school anxiety, Total Education Solutions is here to help.
+Or, visit another post of ours if you’re looking for advice on when to seek counseling for your child.

 By: Lisa Pino (Licensed School Counselor)